Sisters Taking On the Prevention of Suicide

 I became involved in the suicide prevention movement because I want to increase mental health awareness and help stop the stigma of mental illness.
 I want to redeem the value of Eric’s life and other lives lost by suicide by equipping women with the knowledge and skills needed to help prevent suicide, and save lives in their communities.
-The end of Eric’s life is not the end of his story, for Sisters Taking On the Prevention of Suicide (STOPS) was born through him.
+The end of Eric’s life was not the end of his story, for Sisters Taking On the Prevention of Suicide (STOPS) was born through him.

 Vice President & Secretary